 Sometimes shortcakes can be amazing!
 And sometimes it can be a big disappointment, with the shortcake being dry and biscuit-like.
 You will love the shortcakes in this recipe!
 They are soft, buttery, not-too-sweet, but sweet enough.
 They are the perfect combination of a biscuit and a sugar cookie.
 I could eat them by themselves, but they are extra-delicious when topped with piles of whipped cream and fresh blueberries and fresh strawberries.

-This red, white, and blue dessert makes it perfect to serve on patriotic holidays, like July 4th for America's Independence Day!
+This red, white, and blue dessert is perfect to serve on patriotic holidays, like July 4th for America's Independence Day!

 Butter - This recipe uses salted butter.
 If you are using unsalted butter, add ¼ teaspoon of salt to the recipe.